agsb/f2u/README.md

 # *"To master riding bicycles you have do ride bicycles"*

-This is a evolution from what I learning with u2forth, ATMEGA8 gcc assembler and forth implementations as eforth, amforth, avr-forth, gforth, flashforth, etc
+This is a evolution from what I learning with u2forth, ATMEGA8 gcc assembler and forth implementations as eforth, amforth, avr-forth, gforth, flashforth, punyforth, etc

 **"this is a work in progress, not completed"**